enlinxu/prometheus_exporter/mysql_exporter/README.md

 ## FAQ

 ### Q: I see failed to connect to the database in the mysql exporter pod log.
-Answer: The logs indicate that the shipping MySQL user doesn't have sufficient privileges to access certain metrics.
+The logs indicate that the shipping MySQL user doesn't have sufficient privileges to access certain metrics.
 To resolve these errors, you'll need to grant additional privileges to this user.
 However, granting additional privileges should be done cautiously, especially in a production environment.
 Make sure to understand the implications and test any changes in a non-production environment first.

 To fix it for the demo app only.